 Applications are submitted centrally each year via the IRO.

-Within the framework of the programme, students, lectures and university staff can get support for residency in the following offers of partner institutions:
+Within the framework of the programme, students, lecturers and university staff can be supported during stays abroad at partner institutions with the following offers:

 These projects has been funded with support from the European Commission.
 This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.